amarstays/CodeReviewComments/docs/Java.md

-View deserialization the same as object construction | Object Construction Use enums instead of int constants | Enums and Annotations Use marker interfaces to define types | Enums and Annotations Explain yourself in code | Comments
-Document thread safety | Comments
+View deserialization the same as object construction | Object Construction Use enums instead of int constants | Enums and Annotations Use marker interfaces to define types | Enums and Annotations Document thread safety | Comments
-Use Exceptions rather than Return codes | Exceptions Use checked exceptions for recoverable conditions and runtime exceptions for programming errors | Exceptions Favor the use of Java standard(defined) exceptions | Exceptions Don't ignore exceptions (At least log a debug message) | Exceptions Any use of the SecurityManager highlights an area that should be scrutinized | Security Establish trust boundaries between caller and called by validations | Security Beware of activities that may use disproportionate resources | Security Purge sensitive information from exceptions and logs | Security Consider purging highly sensitive from memory after use without waiting for GC | Security Do not try to correct input data.
-Reject | Security Take care interpreting untrusted code `i.e. javax.script` | Security Prevent injection of exceptional floating point values | Security Limit exposure of `ClassLoader` instances and impose access control on `ClassLoader` | Security Avoid serialization for security-sensitive classes | Security Be careful caching results of potentially privileged operations or data | Security Defensive use of the Java Native Interface (JNI) | Security Minimize the scope of local variables | General Programming Refer to objects by their interfaces | General Programming Adhere to generally accepted naming conventions | Meaningful Names Use Intention-Revealing Names | Meaningful Names
+Use Exceptions rather than Return codes | Error Handling Use checked exceptions for recoverable conditions and runtime exceptions for programming errors | Error Handling Favor the use of Java standard(defined) exceptions | Error Handling Any use of the SecurityManager highlights an area that should be scrutinized | Security Establish trust boundaries between caller and called by validations | Security Beware of activities that may use disproportionate resources | Security Consider purging highly sensitive data from memory after use without waiting for GC | Security Take care interpreting untrusted code `i.e. javax.script` | Security Prevent injection of exceptional floating point values | Security Limit exposure of `ClassLoader` instances and impose access control on `ClassLoader` | Security Avoid serialization for security-sensitive classes | Security Defensive use of the Java Native Interface (JNI) | Security Refer to objects by their interfaces | General Programming
-Pick one word per concept | Meaningful Names
-Use Solution/Problem Domain Names | Meaningful Names

 ## Reference